tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/UICWagonNumbering.md

 - 60 Passenger cars not run in renevue-earning service for domestic use only.
 - 61 Passenger cars with air-condition and for internationak use that complies to TSI/RIC/COTIF/PPW.

-- 82 Wagons with bogies for domestic use only.